kubernetes/website/docs/concepts/service-catalog/index.md

 ### Provisioning a new instance

-A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can initiate the provisioning of a new instance by creating a `ServiceInstance` resource.
+A Cluster Operator can initiate the provisioning of a new instance by creating a `ServiceInstance` resource.

 This is an example of a `ServiceInstance` resource: